Whatsapp Icon

 Symptoms and Diagnosis

 Initially, I started developing some minor symptoms, such as constipation and stomach ache.
-I had some regular medicines and consulted my family doctor for the same, but none of that worked.
-So, I went through x-rays, sonography and even CT scan.
+I had some regular medicines and consulted my family doctor for the same, but none of them worked.
+So, I went through x-rays, sonography, and even a CT scan.
 Reports came out to be perfectly fine.
 Then, in consultation with a cancer specialist surgeon, I was told to get an MRI and Biopsy report.
-In the biopsy report there seemed to be some cancer cells.
+In the biopsy report, there seemed to be some cancer cells.
 And then finally in the PET scan report, it was detected that I had Sarcoma in the prostate region.
-The whole process of testing and consulting various doctors took almost 3 months time.
+The whole process of testing and consulting various doctors took almost 3 months.
 One month after detection, my chemotherapy started.
 I was treated by one of the best chemotherapists in my city.

 Side Effects and Challenges

 The immediate side effect was hair loss.
 I lost hair two times in eight months of treatment.
 The second side effect was vomiting and nausea.
-Apart from that, body ache and weakness lasted up to two to three days after chemo.
+Apart from that, body aches and weakness lasted up to two to three days after chemo.
 During the initial days of chemo as I was wearing braces, my jaws were weak and I couldn't eat anything or drink a sip of water.
-During my second cycle of chemo, I had constipation for five days straight, for which I had to take anaemia and other medications.
-I've been getting chemos for straight eight months and after completing Chemo, I also got radiation therapy for 25 cycles.
+During my second cycle of chemo, I had constipation for five days straight, for which I had to take anemia and other medications.
+I've been getting chemos for straight eight months and after completing chemo, I also got radiation therapy for 25 cycles.
 A PET scan was done after the 10th week of my chemo.
-Although the cancer was completely cured, I still had to go through a few more chemos for the next 4 months,so the cancer doesn't come back again.
+Although the cancer was completely cured, I still had to go through a few more chemos for the next 4 months, so the cancer doesn't come back again.

-It was challenging for me to study, attend lectures and pursue my masters along with the treatment.
+It was challenging for me to study, attend lectures, and pursue my master's along with the treatment.
 I used to attend lectures from the hospital as well, because my chemos were eight hours long.
 I attended the lectures as much as I could and due to the side effects that came out, I had to drop out from the lectures as well.
-My college was really supportive.
+My college was supportive.

 I even have my own NGO with a team of 50-60 members.
-We are currently working on eradication of hunger and providing daily meals to around 200 people.
+We are currently working on eradicating hunger and providing daily meals to around 200 people.
 When I was admitted, my friends took the responsibility and the NGO was working quite well.

-Staying at hospital and home was very challenging for me because feeding meals and working at NGO is my passion, something that I love and cannot live with.
+Staying at the hospital was very challenging for me because feeding meals and working at an NGO is my passion, something that I love and cannot live with.
 Moreover, it is Covid time so I had to take other precautions as well which was challenging.

 Support system/Caregiver

 My parents and eldest sister are my biggest support system.
-Initially they were reluctant to accept that I have cancer.
+Initially, they were reluctant to accept that I had cancer.
 It took about one or two months for my family to completely digest the fact that I have cancer.
 I didn't even know what exactly chemotherapy meant.
 But when I went through it, I experienced what it is and what it does to your body.
-Apart from that, my friends were really supportive throughout the phase of cancer.
-They used to make me smile, and play indoor games.
+Apart from that, my friends were supportive throughout the phase of cancer.
+They used to make me smile and play indoor games.
 All these helped me to forget the pain.
-Throughout the eight months, my family and friends were really supportive, and helped me to recover.
+Throughout the eight months, my family and friends were supportive and helped me to recover.

 I earlier had five goals for my NGO, now the sixth goal is a cancer Wellness Centre.
-I want to help kids below 18 years as it can be very difficult for them to fight cancer.
-So I would like to be their counsellor.
-And if they are economically weak, I would like to raise funds for them as well ,so they could get the best treatment possible.
+I want to help kids below 18 years old as it can be very difficult for them to fight cancer.
+So I would like to be their counselor.
+And if they are economically weak, I would like to raise funds for them as well, so they could get the best treatment possible.

 Some Lessons that I learned

 Because of cancer, I got a motive to work for cancer patients.
 There are a lot of people out there who are fighting cancer or who are detected by cancer.
-I can be a counsellor, a role model for them and help them out in their tough crisis.
-In my case, I had my friends and family, but everyone doesn't have people to support.
-So in a way, I have a clear idea of what to do in future.l definitely do not want anyone to go through the pain I have been through.
+I can be a counselor, a role model for them, and help them out in their tough crisis.
+In my case, I had my friends and family, but everyone didn't have people to support me.
+So in a way, I have a clear idea of what to do in the future. l do not want anyone to go through the pain I have been through.
 But, if anyone comes up to me who has cancer, I can be a very good guide to them.
-I would like to open a Cancer Wellness Centre to help the kids to deal with such trauma.
+I would like to open a Cancer Wellness Centre to help the kids deal with such trauma.

 Parting Message